t3kt/raytk/src/operators/sdf/octahedronSdf.md

 * `Translate`: Shifts the center of the shape.
 * `Radius`: The size of the shape.
-* `Shapetype`: Advanced parameter that chooses between different types of calculations.
+* `Function`: Advanced parameter that chooses between different types of calculations.
   * `exact`: Provides more accuracy but can produce roughness around the edges.
   * `bound`: Less accurate but less rough around the edges.
 * `Inspect`